heyjianjing/convex_optimization/README.md

 `cvx_09`
 * Interior point methods convert inequality constrained problem into a sequence of unconstrained or equality constrained problems
-* Log barrier function to approximate inequality constraints
+* Log-barrier function to approximate inequality constraints
-* Centering problem with log barrier function
+* Centering problem with log-barrier function
 * Central path and analytic center of polyhedron
 * Equivalence between optimality condition for centering problem and minimizing Lagrangian of original problem
 * Solving centering problem provides dual feasible point and lower bound of solution of original problem